0xh34rtl3ss/OSProgramming/README.md

 ## Features

 - Able to determine if the file has unbalanced or insufficient data
-- Not limited to only 3 resources and 5 processes
+- Not limited to 3 resources or 5 processes only

 ## Limitations

-This code is developed in one environment only.
-To avoid any compatibility issues, we decided to use an online compiler so that the environment will be standardised
+-This code is developed in one environment only.
+To avoid any compatibility issues, such as different Operating System or different compiler. we decided to use an online IDE so that the environment will be standardised.
 - Requires to exactly follow the template provided (changes in the template will may cause the program to be unable to execute)
-- Compatibility issues:
-1. Different version of operating system
-2. Online IDE

 ## Editing the input file